carinaboo/Twitter/README.md

 - [x] Favorite button updates color on favorite/unfavorite of a tweet.
 - [x] Show user profile image on new tweet screen.
 - [x] After creating replying to a tweet, a user can view it in the timeline immediately without refetching the timeline from the network.
+- [x] Let users retweet, favorite, and reply directly from the home timeline.
+- [x] Color the navigation bar like Twitter

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):